The Making of ATLiens with Mr. DJ

 just a nigga bustin flows off in apartments”

 The ATLiens album unified Atlanta.
 It had something for everybody to enjoy.
 From the hardest gangster in Zone 6 to the midtown hipster, ATLiens had songs you could just bob your head to, smoke to ("Elevators(Me & You)"), ride in the car to ("Two Dope Boys") and even make you think a little ("Babylon").
 Different Atlanta neighborhoods and streets would be shouted out throughout the album, giving Atlanta residents the opportunity to brag and boast about their respective locations.
 The comic styled album cover art and title peeked the interest of people who would not have listen to the album if otherwise.
-ATLiens was able to attract new fans without alienating the fans they gained with Southernplayalisticadillacmuzik.
+ATLiens was able to attract new fans without alienating the fans they gained with Southernplayalisticadillacmuzi

 This album further shaped and defined the distinct sound of Atlanta and majority of the south at the time.
 Funk grooves, soul, and gospel were signature trademarks for southern artists.
 Outkast used those influences to speak on their experiences growing up and trying to make it as rappers.
 Andre 3000’s lyrics led to vivid imagery, while Big Boi amazed listeners with his pimp-like fast talking raps on tracks like “Jazzy Belle” and “ATLiens.”